Voxel engine 2

 Chunks

-The chunk loader manages N asynchronous workers, each of which can be assigned a chunk to process.
+The chunk loader manages a fixed amount of asynchronous workers, each of which can be assigned a chunk to process.
 The number of workers is fixed, but could be determined based on CPU core count.
 Chunks start out as simple integer coordinates (chunk IDs).
 The world save is queried for the ID and loaded if found, otherwise the chunk is sent off to the world generator.
 Once the block IDs are loaded, the chunk is meshed.
 Meshing works by asking each block ID's geometry generator what to do given the chunk and voxel position.
 Geometry can be generated based on neighbouring voxel IDs and neighbouring chunks.
 The generated mesh is uploaded to the GPU using a vertex buffer pool, and marked for rendering.

 During all this, the chunk ID is reserved to prevent other workers from messing with it.
 Chunk processing can be cancelled, which is occasionally done to prevent chunks from loading when the player has already left the area (e.g., when moving really quickly).
 Ambient occlusion is performed per-voxel as a post processing step.
 Because each voxel can define its own geometry, ambient occlusion has to be voxel specific.
 A visibility graph is maintained to occlude invisible chunks, but this has not yet been fully implemented.